RubixML/ML/docs/classifiers/multilayer-perceptron.md

 <span style="float:right;"><a href="https://github.com/RubixML/RubixML/blob/master/src/Classifiers/MultilayerPerceptron.php">[source]</a></span>

 # Multilayer Perceptron
-A multiclass feed forward neural network classifier with user-defined hidden layers.
+A multiclass feed-forward neural network classifier with user-defined hidden layers.
 The Multilayer Perceptron is a deep learning model capable of forming higher-order feature representations through layers of computation.
 In addition, the MLP features progress monitoring which stops training when it can no longer improve the validation score.
-It utilizes network snapshotting to make sure that it always has the best model parameters even if progress began to decline during training.
+It also utilizes network snapshotting to make sure that it always has the best model parameters even if progress began to decline during training.

 > **Note:** If there are not enough training samples to build an internal validation set with the user-specified holdout ratio then progress monitoring will be disabled.